Hegeman-Thomas001/git-test/README.md

 Hello Odin!

 This repository has grown to include more very basic html, css and javascript and will continue to serve the function of "testing".

+Need to investigate the methodology of good readme documents.